-For some years now SAP has been using the term SAP Netweaver as if it actually exists.
-SAP has been confusing people for some time with utter nonsense, and even other vendors that integrate to SAP have jumped on board declaring their software to be “NetWeaver Compliant.”
+For some years now, SAP has been using the term SAP Netweaver as if it actually exists.
+SAP has been confusing people for some time with utter nonsense, and even other vendors that integrate to SAP have jumped on board, declaring their software to be “NetWeaver Compliant.”
 I have been asked about NetWeaver compliance several times by different vendors (which is one of the reasons for writing this post) and told them that being compliant with something is a simple matter…if that thing does not exist.
-In fact, the entire SCM Focus website has been 100% NetWeaver Compliant for years now.
+The entire SCM Focus website has been 100% NetWeaver Compliant for years now.
 Here is the badge to prove it.

-Please don’t laugh, this certificate means as much as any of the certificates displayed on SAP’s vendor partners websites, that is they are all equally illusory.
+Please don’t laugh.
+This certificate means as much as any of the certificates displayed on SAP’s vendor partners’ websites.
+That is, they are all equally imaginary.

 Understanding the “Refrigerator” Diagram